Community In Motion

 Dance and movement for everyone, everywhere

 Because our mission is to make dance and movement accessible to everyone, we bring our classes directly to the communities that we serve.
 Our programs are completely portable and adaptable to nearly any space, and can be taught in both English and Spanish.
 We have partnered with local organizations to offer our classes on-location, making it easy for our students to participate.
-In 2018, we have taught over at over 20 locations including schools, churches, adult day care centers, cancer centers, and youth and veterans organizations across the Raleigh/Durham/Chapel Hill area as well as in rural and underserved areas in western and eastern North Carolina.
+In 2018, we have taught more than 1,300 people at over at over 20 locations including schools, churches, adult day care centers, cancer centers, and youth and veterans organizations across the Raleigh/Durham/Chapel Hill area as well as in rural and underserved areas in western and eastern North Carolina.

 Dance and movement have been proven in numerous studies to have a variety of health and wellness benefits: